-To be considered, a fellowship applicant must possess a Master’s degree or Doctorate in a discipline that is included within the portfolio of programs in one of the academic departments at Harper College. http://goforward.harpercollege.edu/academics/areas/ The individual’s Master’s degree or Doctorate credential must be conferred no later than June 30, 2018.
+To be considered, a fellowship applicant must possess a Master’s degree or Doctorate in a discipline that is included within the portfolio of programs in one of the academic departments at Harper College. http://goforward.harpercollege.edu/academics/areas/ Applicants with an Master of Library Science degree or equivalent, from an ALA accredited institution are also eligible.
+The individual’s Master’s degree or Doctorate credential must be conferred no later than June 30, 2018.

 Faculty Fellows must participate in on and off campus professional development, department, division and campus wide meetings, and participate in the Faculty Fellow mentoring program.
 In addition, Fellows will need to stay current in their disciplines and participate in college and community service.

 Faculty may teach in multiple modalities including traditional, blended, online and accelerated formats upon completion of required training in these areas.